yowainwright/deep-confluence/README.md

 ## A JavaScript Utility Method to deeply merge objects

 Where other deep merge utilities might take a bit to groc for the simple function you desire,<br />
 you can view Deep Confluence's few lines of code and feel at ease saying "yes" **OR** "no"—but, say "yes".

+**Note 👋**

+JavaScript has [native support](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) for deep merging now (but only in certain browsers).

 ---